 What is emerging at the Roma Street end of George Street will fix public perceptions of the role of the Supreme Court upon the reality, which is its being a bastion of independence and objectivity in the delivery of justice according to law.
 The inspired design of the new building will reflect the challenge of that mission, and the building's utility will help assure the fulfilment of the undertaking.
-I imagine the litigation bar especially will be interested to move in due course into what will become a district legal precinct, with all State and Commonwealth courts in close proximity.

-And so, almost 150 years have passed, and the immutability of our mission will take the Court forward.
-In times of global turmoil and insecurity, people tend to find reassurance in values, beliefs and institutions of unchanging fundamentals: the Supreme Court of Queensland is one such institution, inspiring for the reliable discharge of its mission over many years past, and reassuring for the confidence that with the valued support of the profession, it will continue to do so indefinitely into the future.
+And so, almost 150 years have passed, and the immutability of our mission will take the court forward.
+In times of global turmoil and insecurity, people tend to find reassurance in values, beliefs and institutions of unchanging fundamentals: the Supreme Court of Queensland is one such institution, inspiring for the reliable discharge of its mission over many years past, and reassuring for the confidence that with the support of the profession, it will continue to do so indefinitely into the future.